kshitijk4poor/devops-cook/README.md

 This project demonstrates a comprehensive API observability solution using modern tools and techniques.
 It provides monitoring, logging, tracing, and visualization capabilities for a FastAPI application.

+## Key Value Proposition

+This platform addresses critical challenges in modern API development and operations:

+- **Problem**: Traditional debugging approaches are reactive, time-consuming, and often require specialized knowledge
+- **Solution**: Integrated observability that provides real-time visibility into system behavior
+- **Outcome**: Faster troubleshooting, proactive issue detection, and reduced mean time to resolution (MTTR)

+By implementing the three pillars of observability (metrics, logs, and traces) in a unified platform, teams can quickly identify, diagnose, and resolve issues in complex distributed systems.

 ## Documentation

 For detailed information about this platform, please refer to these documentation files: